Clan Rising

 What does the surname Hernández mean?

-Yes, Hernández is a Spanish surname.
-Its editorial home in this atlas is Spanish, where the historical territory and family record of the name are concentrated.
+Hernández is a Spanish surname; its home on this atlas is Spanish, where the historical territory and family record of the name are concentrated.
+The same or similar spellings can surface in Portuguese records, but the lineage documented on this page is the Spanish one.

 How old is the Hernández surname?